Uebert/Uebert/README.md

 ###

-As a doctoral candidate in Computational Mathematics at USP, I specialize in developing numerical algorithms and mathematical tools using Python and MATLAB.
+📌 As a doctoral candidate in Computational Mathematics at USP, I specialize in developing numerical algorithms and mathematical tools using Python and MATLAB.
 After some years teaching experience — from secondary school through graduate-level courses — I design and deliver clear, application-oriented tutorials that demystify complex mathematical concepts.

 - 🔭 I’m currently working on simulations to describe flow in porous media;
 - 🌱 I’m currently learning how to solve hyperbolic problems in FEniCSx.

 ###

-🔹 **Expertise**: Python, MATLAB, Numerical Methods, Calculus, Linear Algebra, Algorithm Design;
+🔹 **Expertise**: Python, MATLAB, Numerical Methods, Calculus, Linear Algebra;

 🔹 **Education**: Mathematician; MSc in Computational Modeling; PhD (in progress).

+## 📃 Some Skills: Programming Languages and Tools

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" height="60" alt="python logo"  />